Super rich hold $32 trillion in offshore havens

+* One of its wholly owned subsidiaries has concluded sale of David House in Budapest, Hungary for circa 3.2 million euros ($3.37 million)

-LONDON Rich individuals and their families have as much as $32 trillion (20 trillion pounds) of hidden financial assets in offshore tax havens, representing up to $280 billion in lost income tax revenues, according to research published on Sunday.
+LONDON, July 22 Rich individuals and their families have as much as $32 trillion of hidden financial assets in offshore tax havens, representing up to $280 billion in lost income tax revenues, according to research published on Sunday.

 The study estimating the extent of global private financial wealth held in offshore accounts - excluding non-financial assets such as real estate, gold, yachts and racehorses - puts the sum at between $21 and $32 trillion.